HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

 The ``--kingdoms``, ``--genera``, ``--species`` and ``--strains`` flags can be used to refine the dataset of proteins to retrieve protein data by taxonomy.
 These flags are applied in the exact same way as they are used for the scraping of data from CAZy.
-Only proteins in the local CAZyme database and matching at least on of the provided taxonomy criteria will have data retrieved from NCBI taxonomy.
+Only proteins in the local CAZyme database and matching at least on of the provided taxonomy criteria will have data retrieved from GTDB taxonomy.

 For example, if you want to retrieve data for all CAZymes in a local CAZyme database from bacterial and eukaryotic species, then use the command

 .. code-block:: bash

-   cw_get_ncbi_taxs cazy/cazyme.db dummyEmail@domain.com --kingdoms bacteria,eukaryota
+   cw_get_gtdb_taxs cazy/cazyme.db --kingdoms bacteria,eukaryota

 .. warning::
    The kingdoms must be spelt the same way CAZy spells them, for example use 'eukaryot**a**' instead of 'eukaryot**e**'.